MarkM2000/Final-Project/README.md

 ![map](QuickOSM.png)

 Afterwards, use the QuickOSM to create features.
 To access the QuickOSM tool, click on the Vector section.
 After clicking on the QuickOSM tool, click on "quick query".
+In this case, "Highways/Streets" was used.
 After selecting the tools to generate, change it to "Canvas Extent".
 Then, click "Run Query" and it will then appear on the layers section and the map itself.

 ![map](export_layers.png)
 Export the layers when it is ready to do so.
 Save as GeoPackage, and change the CRS to ESRI:102007.